-Gregory L. Doll is a trial lawyer with 22 years of experience.
+Gregory L. Doll is a trial lawyer with 24 years of experience.
 He believes in the power and integrity of our jury system and routinely tries cases for companies of all sizes.
-As lead counsel, he has achieved victories in numerous high stakes jury trials, as well as arbitrations and bet-the-company injunctive relief proceedings, solidifying the firm's reputation as one of LA's premier trial boutiques.
+As lead counsel, he has achieved victories in numerous high stakes jury trials, as well as arbitrations and bet-the-company injunctive relief proceedings, solidifying the firm's reputation as a premier trial boutique.
 His successes include:

-- Plaintiff and cross-defendant verdict after a seven-day jury trial in San Bernardino on behalf of international computer and printer manufacturer in a case involving contract and tort claims;
+- Plaintiff and cross-defendant verdict after a seven-day jury trial in San Bernardino on behalf of a technology corporation in a case involving contract and tort claims;

 - Defense verdict after a week-long federal jury trial in Los Angeles on behalf former NBA players sued for breach of contract and fraud;

 - Defense verdict after a three-week state jury trial in Santa Clara against technology company involving issues of employment discrimination and retaliation;